AndrewTweddle/GoogleCodeJam/readme.md

 This contains my solutions to various Google CodeJam problems.

 Some were solved as part of the live competition.
 Others were solved for fun or practice outside of the competition setting.

+I sometimes struggle to concentrate under pressure.
+Doing Google CodeJam is a way of working on this.

 ## Folder structure